-1 Housing Program Progress?
+I Housing Program Progress?
 Continue/Modify/Delete housing for persons with developmental disabilities.
 The Vineyard project will serve formerly homeless households, including persons with disabilities.
 The City also applied waivers and exemptions in impact fees for affordable housing project for the Chestnut Square and Avance projects.
-HIP exemption for projects with at least units; emphasize affordable projects ars.
+Continue to allow the HIP exemption for projects with at least 35% very-low income units; emphasize affordable projects during competitive years.
 The City continued to allow the HIP exemption for qualifying projects until the HIP cycle was discontinued after the 2017-2019 Delete.
 Timeframe: Responsible Agency: Ongoing; as projects are proposed Community & Economic Development Department HIP.
 The City no longer has competitions.
-Funding: Quantified Objectives: General Fund n/a elopers of affordable units to amortize the elopers of affordable units to amortize the development impact fees over time to housing targets.
+Funding: Quantified Objectives: General Fund n/a Continue to allow developers of affordable units to amortize the payment of applicable development impact fees over time to help meet affordable housing targets.
 This program is ongoing.
 Continue.
 Timeframe: Responsible Agency: Ongoing; as projects are proposed Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a Continue to meet regularly with developers to discuss incentive opportunities and provide information at workshops.
 This program is ongoing.
 Continue.
 Timeframe: Responsible Agency: Ongoing; annually at a minimum Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a

 I lousing Program Progress?
-Continue/Modify/Delete Program 3.2.6 Public Outreach · on with the public to increase awareness and permit processes that support the le housing.
+Continue/Modify/Delete Program 3.2.6 Public Program 3.2.6 Public Outreach · · on with the public to increase awareness and permit processes that support the le housing.
 Ongoing; monthly participation in community based meetings to distribute info This program is ongoing.
 Staff continued to coordinate on improving access via the traditional methods of developer contact to increase knowledge of incentives available for projects that support the inclusion of affordable housing.
 Amend and continue.
 Responsible Agency: Funding: Community & Economic Development Department General Fund Quantified Objectives: ate-income households and other househo lds with special needs • ne Homebuyer Down Payment Assisto ius wiiii speciai neeus.
 Continue to provide moderate closing costs, and second income first-time home Timeframe: Responsible Agency: Funding: nortgage assistance for down payment, andary financing to low- and moderate- This program is ongoing.
 During the planning period, the City provided 35 down payment assistance and second mortgage loans to low- and moderate-income, first-time homebuyers through its Mortgage Assistance Program and Affordable Homeownership Programs.
 The City also helped advertise the CalHome Mortgage Assistance Loan Program and the Tri-Valley Down Payment Assistance Program.
 Continue.
 Continue to target pe the program.
 Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department Affordable Housing Fund n/a This program is ongoing.
 City staff continued to seek and discuss opportunities for fully accessible inclusionary units with developers.
 Amend and continue.